movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The btrfs metadata wrapper is `struct btrfs_extent_buffer`.
 It is keyed by logical bytenr and currently records:

-* A clean backing `struct buf`.
+* A clean backing `struct buf` or private nodesize bytes for a COW block.
 * Logical bytenr, owner, level, and generation.
 * Reference count and a sleepable read/write lock.
 * Loaded state and a retained validation or I/O error.
 * Logical-cache linkage.

-Metadata COW still needs private nodesize storage plus dirty, writeback, I/O-error, stale, transaction-owner, and dirty-list state.
+* Transaction owner, dirty/writeback/written/stale state, and transaction dirty-list linkage.

+The transaction owns a reference to every dirty extent buffer, so ending the operation handle cannot discard modified metadata.
+Successful transaction publication converts written private buffers to clean cached buffers.
+Abort marks them stale and drops transaction ownership before allocator rollback.
+Subsequent cache lookup observes the retained error, while private bytes held by an existing caller cannot alias a physical block which is later reused.

 The existing device buffer cache should remain the backing store for clean physical reads where practical.
 The extent-buffer layer supplies logical